 Configuring VMware ESXi (version 5)

-Edit the edit the /etc/syslog.conf file on the VMware ESX server to specify the Devo Relay as the remote syslog server:
+Edit the/etc/syslog.conf file on the VMware ESX server to specify the Devo Relay as the remote syslog server:

 Then, open the port in the ESX firewall: